silverstripe/silverstripe-framework/docs/en/05_Contributing/07_Translations.md

 We are always looking for new translators.
 Even if a specific language already is translated and has an official maintainer, we can use helping hands in reviewing and updating translations.
-Important: It is perfectly fine if you only have time for a partial translation or quick review work - our system accomodates many people collaborating on the same language.
+Important: It is perfectly fine if you only have time for a partial translation or quick review work - our system accommodates many people collaborating on the same language.

 The content for UI elements (button labels, field titles) and instruction texts shown in the CMS and elsewhere is